Thermal Vacuum Model for Cosmology without Inflaton: Abstract

 \section{Abstract}

 The previously proposed modification of the standard (flat) inflationary $\Lambda CDM$ model in which the inflaton field(s) and ``dark energy" are replaced by the vacum in expanding Friedmann-Lema\^itre-Robertson-Walker Universe is studied.
 The expanding joint vacuum of the all ingrediences of matter, including Standard Model particles and a dark matter sector, is treated as a thermal equilibrium state at temporal Gibbons-Hawking temperature, proportional to the Hubble parameter, and chemical potentials equal to particle masses.
-This theory provides not only the new mechanism of inflation and its graceful exit, but also explains acceleration of expansion for the late Universe.
-The formalism can be combined with the anomalous quantum gravity effects leading to a viable baryogenesis mechanism and certain bounds on dark matter particle masses and lifetimes.
+This theory applied to the early Universe provided the new mechanism of inflation and its graceful exit accompanied by particles production.
+Here, it is shown that the same idea applied to the late Universe explains acceleration of expansion and gives a natural solution to the ``cosmological constant problem''.
+Moreover, this formalism can be combined with the anomalous quantum gravity effects leading to a viable baryogenesis mechanism and producing certain restrictions on the mass spectrum for dark matter particles.